 How Low-Power Tech is Driving Innovation in AI Inferencing

 Putting AI everywhere and incorporating it seamlessly into our daily lives is the goal.
 Through this transformation, power consumption will require more attention from engineers.
-To do more, there is a tremendous need to innovate low-power technologies that don’t impede the Edgeuser’s experience.
+To do more, there is a tremendous need to innovate low-power technologies that don’t impede the edge user’s experience.
 The search for the holy grail of enabling AI that consumes the least amount of power is on.

 How Ambiq is Contributing

-Since 2010, Ambiq, a leader of ultra low-power semiconductor solutions has helped enable over 230 million intelligent Edge devices capable of lasting days, weeks, and even months on a single charge.
+Since 2010, Ambiq, a leader of ultra low-power semiconductor solutions has helped enable over 230 million intelligent edge devices capable of lasting days, weeks, and even months on a single charge.
 Ambiq does this with the revolutionary Subthreshold Power Optimization Technology (SPOT ®) platform that provides a multi-fold in energy efficiency for smart devices.
 Keeping up with the increasing integration of AI within our lives, Ambiq has developed a solution that can address unique power challenges and expand the developer’s vision.

 Sources: